-Have you ever heard the saying “Thou Protest Too Much?”
+Have you ever heard the saying “Thou protest too much?”
 What that saying implies is that by protesting too much about something, you are in fact showing your true colors about the topic that you are so emotional about.

-Same goes for email.
-When you jump to conclusions or protest too much, you are saying quite a bit more than you probably want to about the kind of person you are — and what you think about others.
+When you jump to conclusions or protest too much, you are saying quite a bit more than you probably want to about the kind of person you are.
+Including what you think about others.

 I was contacted by an individual that wanted to do an interview with me with for an article in a big name magazine.
 I immediately replied and stated I looked forward to working with them on their project.

-The autoresponder goes on to explain that due to all the spam, off-line etiquette questions and email from students who want answers to their homework in lieu of reading my site, that only sincere site visitor emails will be responded to.
+The autoresponder goes on to explain that due to all the spam, off-line etiquette questions and email from students who want answers to their homework in lieu of reading my site, to not expect a response to off-line etiquette or homework related questions.

-Clearly this person was not asking off-line etiquette questions nor were they a student trying to avoid doing their homework.
+Clearly this person was not asking an off-line etiquette question nor were they a student trying to avoid doing their homework.
 So why such a visceral reaction?

 This is a perfect example of how someone can read into an email what isn’t there or intended.
 By reading more into it than the words actually state.
 By putting their ego into a message that had nothing to do with them.

 There was no reason to jump to the conclusion they did.
 They choose to flex their ego in a way that certainly didn’t leave them in an attractive light.

 So don’t jump to conclusions or make assumptions above the words actually typed.
-Be very careful to not read meaning or intent that is the specifically clearly implied.
+Be very careful to not read meaning or intent that is not specifically clearly implied.
 If ever in doubt as to someone’s aim or purpose, just ask!

 By doing so you’ll avoid unnecessary misunderstandings, embarrassment or poor perceptions.
 I’ll close with another saying.
 “Better safe than sorry.”